-Diana Scudder: Absolutely.
-And that is why we are deploying small cells.
+Diana Scudder: Absolutely, and that’s why we’re deploying small cells.
 They allow us to add more capacity to the network so that we can be able to support all of this growing demand of data and usage from the consumers.

-Diana Scudder: Well our towers are fine, it’s just think of it like I-15 and how there’s a lot of traffic going down that highway.
+Diana Scudder: Well our towers are fine, it’s just, think of it like I-15.
+There’s a lot of traffic going down that highway.
 Think of that as being like our network.
-Small cells allow us to add more lanes to I-15 so that customers can get on the network and get off the network quickly and be able to do the things that they need to do without experiencing any gridlock.
-So small cells complement the existing cell towers that are out there and as a matter of fact, it’s one tool in our tool belt.
+Small cells allow us to add more lanes to I-15 so that customers can get on the network and get off the network quickly.
+They are able to do the things that they need to do without experiencing any gridlock.
+So small cells complement the existing cell towers that are out there.
 We’ll still continue to build more cell towers along with small cells and in-building solutions, we’ll just customize what we implement to fit each situation.

-Lisa Christensen: Yeah, tell me about the development of small cells and this kind of adaptation to a hyper-connected world.
+Lisa Christensen: Tell me about the development of small cells and this kind of adaptation to a hyper-connected world.

-Diana Scudder: Yeah.
-So small cells are a much smaller form factor than your traditional macro towers that you see.
-Macro sites cover about a mile to two mile radius whereas small cells are strategically placed and they’re more like hot spots and they serve about 1,000 square feet where data volume is the highest.
-They’re composed of an antennae, a radio which is about the size of a home office paper shredder, a power source and dark fiber connection back into our network.
-And we typically deploy small cells on street lights or utility poles and sometimes on a rough top and they’re very small.
-They blend in with their environment around them but it helps us get closer to where the traffic volume exists.
+Diana Scudder: Small cells are a much smaller form factor than your traditional macro towers that you see.
+Macro sites cover about a mile to two mile radius whereas small cells are strategically placed.
+They’re more like hot spots and they serve about 1,000 square feet where data volume is the highest.
+They’re composed of an antennae, a radio which is about the size of a home office paper shredder, a power source and a dark fiber connection back into our network.
+We typically deploy small cells on street lights or utility poles and sometimes on a rough top.
+They’re very small.
+They blend in with the environment around them but it helps us get closer to where the traffic volume exists.

-Lisa Christensen: Yeah, tell me about how you’ve made them so unobtrusive.
+Lisa Christensen: Tell me about how you’ve made them so unobtrusive.
 What was the thought process or design that went into this?

 Diana Scudder: Basically it’s just like how our devices have gotten smaller.
-The cell site equipment has also gotten smaller and that’s where we’ve worked with the manufacturers to try to come up with solutions that really blend in with the environment and getting them small enough to deploy on small street lights that are about 30-feet in the air.
+The cell site equipment has also gotten smaller and that’s where we’ve worked with the manufacturers to try to come up with solutions that really blend in with the environment.
+We’ve worked to get them small enough to deploy on small street lights that are about 30-feet in the air.
 It helps them to blend in more with their surroundings and be more aesthetically pleasing.

 Lisa Christensen: Is there any kind of a limit to this?
 You know, you used the metaphor of them being like extra lanes on I-15.
 Is there any limit to how many of these hot spots you can have giving additional capacity to the towers?

-Diana Scudder: Yeah, really the main thing that we work through in order to deploy these is that we work with the local jurisdictions through the zoning process.
+Diana Scudder: The main thing that we do in order to deploy these is that we work with the local jurisdictions through the zoning process.
 But as far as how many, there really is no limit.
-Verizon will continue to invest in our network year-over-year and continue to deploy in order to meet the capacity and demands of our customers and will continue to work with local leaders in order to do so.
+Verizon will continue to invest in our network year-over-year and continue to deploy in order to meet the capacity and demands of our customers.
+We will continue to work with local leaders in order to do so.

 Lisa Christensen: At what point did these small cells become necessary?
 How long have they been sneaking up around our cities?

-Lisa Christensen: Yeah, it just seems like there’s been an evolution in terms of aesthetics and attitudes as this technology has evolved.
+Lisa Christensen: It seems like there’s been an evolution in terms of aesthetics and attitudes as this technology has evolved.

-Diana Scudder: Okay, yeah sure.
+Diana Scudder: Yeah, sure.
 Yes, we do get feedback from communities and we work with the local leaders to make sure that the solutions that we’re implementing meet well with the communities around them.
 We are committed to making sure that our customers have the connection that they need and the capacity needed to support the demand.
-But we also work very closely with the communities to be a good neighbor and to take their feedback into consideration and work with the community leaders to implement it.
+But we also work very closely with the communities to be a good neighbor and to take their feedback into consideration.
+We work with community leaders to implement it.